adanieljohnson/SWP_student_writing_guide/docs/510-Source-Formats.md

 # Citing Your Sources {#citformats510}

-Life sciences journals follow the CSE (Council of Science Editors) style guide for print and web publication.
-Unlike other formats you might have used in humanities or social science classes, there is not a single standard "CSE style."
+Life sciences journals follow the __CSE (Council of Science Editors) Style Guide__ for print and web publication.
+Unlike other formats you might have used in humanities or social science classes, there is not a single standard "CSE citation style."
 Instead CSE recommends what information citations should contain, then leaves the details of styling up to each journal or publisher.
-That means if you randomly select primary articles from 10 different life science journals, you will see 10 slightly to very different citation formats.
+That means if you randomly select primary articles from 10 different life science journals, you might see 10 slightly to very different citation formats.

 __There is no one "right" citation format__.
 Each format has benefits and drawbacks.
 We think it is more important to focus on using citations well than to focus on whether commas are in the right place.
 Still, it is useful if you know a little about different formats so you know how to find the information you need when reading articles.

 ## Types of In-Text Citations

 The two main formats for in-text citations are the name-year format, and various numbered citations formats.
-Using footnotes for citing sources is rarely used in the sciences.
+Using footnotes for citing sources is rarely done in the sciences.

 ### Name-Year Format

 This style of in-text citations uses the last names of the first 1-3 authors of a source and the year of publication to cite the source.
 Here is an example of the name-year format in action, using the paragraph from the top of this page:

-> Life sciences journals follow the CSE (Council of Science Editors) style guide for print and web publication (CSE, 2017).
+> Life sciences journals follow the CSE (Council of Science Editors) Style Guide for print and web publication (CSE, 2017).
 Unlike other formats you might have used in humanities or social science classes (Johnson, 2018), there is not a single standard "CSE style."
 Instead CSE recommends what information citations should contain, then leaves the details of styling up to each journal or publisher (Taylor & Coleridge, 2019).
 That means if you randomly select primary articles from 10 different life science journals, you will see 10 slightly to very different citation formats (Johnson, 2018; Albert, et al. 2010).

 Different journals use slightly different versions of this basic in-text citation format.
-Some include first name initials (Johnson A.D., 2018), have or do not have commas or periods, etc. The benefit of this format is that readers can tell when evidence you cite was published, and who published it.
+Some include first name initials (Johnson A.D., 2018), do or do not have commas or periods, etc. The benefit of this format is that readers can see instantly when the evidence you cite was published, and who published it.
 The trade-off is each citation takes up more space in the text.
 Some people find it interferes with reading flow too.

 ### Numbered List Formats